Service Area Business Success: Plumbing Company Recovery

 Results and Timeline

 Total estimated revenue impact: approximately $24,000-$36,000 in lost revenue during the suspension period (roughly 3 weeks of significantly reduced call volume).
-However, the post-reinstatement 60% increase in calls more than compensated for this within 2 months.
+Calls rebuilt gradually over the following weeks as the profile rebuilt ranking signals from a lower baseline; any later uplift came from the SAB reconfiguration and the review work that followed, not from being reinstated.
 Mike told me that reinstatement "was the best investment I made all year," and he has since referred three other service area businesses to me.
+To stay reinstated long-term, I put every SAB client on my prevent-suspension checklist and monthly compliance audit.

 Key Takeaways